 Senator House occupies a central location within the City of London, between the River Thames and St Paul’s Cathedral, long associated with the trading and financial services.

-Our extension and refurbishment of a tired 1980s office block was designed to meet the needs of the modern worker with high quality, flexible office space and new communal amenities including generous bike facilities.
+Our extension and refurbishment of the tired 1980s office block was designed to meet the needs of the modern worker with high quality, flexible office space and new communal amenities, including generous bike storage facilities.